 What to Do & Drink in Louisville, Kentucky

 Today I'm taking it back to two weekends ago when the Hubs and I spent 2 days in Louisville, Kentucky.
 He had a business trip in town that started Sunday night so we went early and spent the weekend exploring.
 He's a bourbon fan, so our goals were to explore some of the nearby distilleries in the countryside.
 Let's just say... we conquered!

 2 Days in Louisville

-We arrived to Louisville early Saturday and decided our first stop should be a hearty breakfast.
-The airport we landed at was in the suburbs, so after a quick Yelp search we decided to stop at First Watch.
-I was hoping to find something local, but First Watch is one of my favorite Florida chains that we don’t have in Asheville.
+We arrived in Louisville early Saturday and decided our first stop should be a hearty breakfast.
+The airport we landed at was in the suburbs, so after a quick Yelp search, we decided to stop at First Watch.
+I was hoping to find something local, but First Watch is one of my favorite Florida chains that we don't have in Asheville.
 It had great reviews and was a tasty way to kick off our trip.